 Net financial liabilities/EBITDA excluding the impact of IFRS 16.
-In light of the very challenging nature of fiscal year 2020 as well as the persisting high uncertainty with regard to the further development of the pandemic, the Managing Board and Supervisory Board of HUGO BOSS intend to propose to the Annual Shareholders' Meeting to only pay the legal minimum dividend of EUR 0.04 per share.
+In light of the very challenging nature of fiscal year 2020 as well as the persisting high uncertainty with regard to the further development of the pandemic, the Managing Board and Supervisory Board of HUGB BOSS intend to propose to the Annual Shareholders' Meeting to only pay the legal minimum dividend of EUR 0.04 per share.

-9 2019: Against the backdrop of the negative implications of the pandemic, HUGO BOSS suspended its dividend payment for fiscal year 2019, with the exception of the legal minimum dividend of EUR 0.04 per share. $^{\rm 10}$ Full-time equivalent (FTE).
+2019: Against the backdrop of the negative implications of the pandemic, HUGO BOSS suspended its dividend payment for fiscal year 2019, with the exception of the legal minimum dividend of EUR 0.04 per share.
+Full-time equivalent (FTE).

-&lt;sup>11 Excluding non-cash impairment charges, EPS amounted to minus EUR 1.90.
+Excluding non-cash impairment charges, EPS amounted to minus EUR 1.90.